 These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-- Overall, we rate Uproxx Left Biased based on political story selection that favors the left and High for factual reporting due to proper sourcing and corrections of false information.
+- Overall, we rate Uproxx Left Biased based on political story selection that favors the left and Mixed for factual reporting due to three failed fact checks.

 World Press Freedom Rank: USA 45/180